smriti-joshi/muvi/README.md

 ```
 ## Acknowledgements

+This repository was developed at the [BCN-AIM](https://www.bcn-aim.org/)), [Universitat de Barcelona].

+We gratefully acknowledge support from [RadioVal](https://radioval.eu/) (European research and innovation programme grant agreement No 101057699).

 This work builds upon nnUNet repository and adapts several test time adaptation methods to this framework:

 - [nnUNet (official)](https://github.com/MIC-DKFZ/nnUNet)